 Would you please tell me (us) a little about yourself?

 I live in Switzerland with my hubby and two cats.
 I learned to knit in 2003, when I met my husband.
-We were living 600 km apart from each other, and every Sunday when he brought me to the station and we waited for the train, he was so cold.
-So I decided that I wanted to learn knitting and make him gloves.
+We were living 600 km apart from each other, and every Sunday when he brought me to the station, and we waited for the train, he was so cold.
+So I decided that I wanted to learn to knit and make him gloves.
 Unfortunately, he almost never wears knitted things, but I knit on anyway 😀 I soon began to make up own patterns (Top Down Custom Fit Raglans, for example) to get something that fits me.
 In 2013 I published my first pattern 🙂

 That is so romantic!